kevinlondon/kevinlondon.github.io/src/content/blog/2024-11-27-ai-blog-rewrite.md

 ### What I would've done traditionally

-Traditionally, I would've relied upon blog posts and the like to help me to do the migration.
+I would've relied upon blog posts and the like to help me to do the migration.
 These are two well-known platforms, so they should have an easy migration path.
 While the official Astro site [has a guide](https://docs.astro.build/en/guides/migrate-to-astro/from-jekyll/) for migrating, it basically has a ["draw the owl"](https://xkcd.com/927/) approach.
 For example:

 > Much of your existing HTML page content can be converted into Astro pages